NVIDIA/NVFlare/examples/advanced/gnn/README.md

 With the produced job, we run the federated training on both clients via FedAvg using NVFlare Simulator.
 ```
-nvflare simulator -w /tmp/nvflare/gnn/protein_fl_workspace -n 2 -t 2 ./jobs/gnn_protein
+nvflare simulator -w /tmp/nvflare/gnn/protein_fl_workspace -n 2 -t 2 /tmp/nvflare/jobs/gnn_protein
 ```

 #### Financial Transaction Classification
-We first download the Elliptic++ dataset to `data` folder.
+We first download the Elliptic++ dataset to `/tmp/nvflare/datasets/elliptic_pp` folder.
 In this example, we will use the following three files:
 - `txs_classes.csv`: transaction id and its class (licit or illicit)
 - `txs_edgelist.csv`: connections for transaction ids
 - `txs_features.csv`: transaction id and its features